Stephen Hawking Spent His Life Defying the Odds

 “Remember to look up at the stars and not down at your feet.
 Try to make sense of what you see and wonder about what makes the universe exist.
 Be curious.
 And however difficult life may seem, there is always something you can do and succeed at.
 It matters that you don’t just give up.”

-Ilyas Khan, a Catholic convert from Islam, is the chairman of the the Stephen Hawking Foundation.
+Ilyas Khan, a Catholic convert from Islam, is the chairman of the Stephen Hawking Foundation.